scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Bludgeoning

 You cause the earth around you to tremor.
-All creatures within 2 tiles of you must make a Strength save against your spellcasting.
+All creatures within 2 tiles of you must make a strength save against your spellcasting.
 On failure the creature takes 1 wound die in damage, getting knocked prone on a critical.
 If the ground in the area is loose earth or stone it becomes difficult terrain until cleared.

 The the effected tiles extends by 1 and damage is increased by 1 wound die for every level above 1st.